-Product A of the YRT ROLE Cololollo T:!
-Priority Action Items Deliver Partner Advocate Stakeholders Timing Ensure that the key objectives of the Traditional Owner Groups are understood by the tourism industry and embedded in the development and implementation of relevant actions. √ Traditional Owners, Local Councils, Industry S Traditional Owners - Cultural Awareness and Interpretation/ experiences 2.
-Led by, or with agreement of, the Traditional Owner Groups developing opportunities where cultural heritage and stories of the Traditional Owners are shared at relevant and meaningful locations throughout the region whilst ensuring the protection of the Intellectual Property rights of the Traditional Owners. ✓ Traditional Owner, Local Councils, Industry M 3.
+Product Action Items YRT ROLE Stakeholders T : .
+Priority Deliver Partner Advocate Timing Ensure that the key objectives of the Traditional Owner Groups are understood by the tourism industry and embedded in the development and implementation of relevant actions.
+1 YRT, Traditional Owners, Local Councils, Industry S Traditional Owners - Cultural Awareness and Interpretation/ 2.
+Led by, or with agreement of, the Traditional Owner Groups developing opportunities where cultural heritage and stories of the Traditional Owners are shared at relevant and meaningful locations throughout the region whilst ensuring the protection of the Intellectual Property rights of the Traditional Owners.
+1 Traditional Owner,YRT, Local Councils, Industry м experiences 3.
 Industry engages with the Traditional Owner Groups throughout the term of the DMP with the aim of developing a clear process by which Traditional Owner Groups are able to provide advice and input on how best to ensure their objectives are embedded in visitor experiences across the YVDR region.
-1 Local Councils, Industry, Traditional Owners S
+J YRT, Local Councils, Industry, Traditional Owners S